The Financial Impact of Changing Your UAE Free Zone

 The Process: Liquidation vs. Transfer

-The first financial consideration is the mechanism of the move itself.
 In the UAE, you generally cannot simply "transfer" a trade license from one Free Zone authority to another.
 In most cases, relocating requires you to formally liquidate (close down) your existing company in the current Free Zone and incorporate a completely new entity in the new Free Zone.

 This process involves several direct costs: